Demography of the Roman Empire: Fertility

-Imperial Rome largely conforms to what is known as the Mediterranean pattern of marital fertility: men married late and women married early.
-The evidence on marriage age is fairly robust for Roman elites: men in the senatorial class were expected to marry in their early twenties, while women were expected to marry in their early teens.
-According to the most plausible interpretation of the evidence from funerary commemoration among the lower classes, women married in their late teens or early twenties, and men married in their late twenties or early thirties.
+Imperial Rome largely conforms to what is known as the Mediterranean pattern of marital fertility: men married late, and women married early.
+The evidence on marriage age is fairly robust for Roman elites: men in the senatorial class were expected to marry in their early 20s, while women were expected to marry in their early teens.
+According to the most plausible interpretation of the evidence from funerary commemoration among the lower classes, women married in their late teens or early 20s, men in their late 20s or early 30s.

-The Roman pattern thus stands in contrast to the Eastern (i.e. East Asian) pattern, in which both men and women married young.
+The Roman pattern thus stands in contrast to the Eastern (i.e., East Asian) pattern, in which both men and women married young.
 China, the major example of the Eastern pattern, also had lower levels of fertility than Rome.
 This was apparently achieved by a combination of prolonged breastfeeding, selective female infanticide, and male celibacy, although the details are controversial.
-Roman families share some features of the Eastern pattern.
+Roman families shared some features of the Eastern pattern.
 For example, Roman Egypt had a custom of extended breastfeeding, which may have lengthened birth spacing.
 Egyptian fertility levels are comparable to those recorded in the early modern Japanese village Nakahara, where about half the population practiced family limitation.
 On the historian Walter Scheidel's judgment, this speaks to the incidence of family limitation even in what are supposedly natural fertility regimes.

-Roman and Greek literary and legal tradition makes frequent reference to the Eastern demographic features of infanticide and child exposure.
+Roman and Greek literary and legal traditions frequently refer to the Eastern demographic features of infanticide and child exposure.
 Although the extent of these practices is unlikely to have been small, it is nonetheless impossible to quantify, and reported gender ratios do not permit judgment on the prevalence of femicide.
-These Eastern features did not prevail in medieval or modern Europe, where there were cultural and structural factors directly discouraging them or diminishing their effects on childhood mortality; these included among others religious doctrine, legal enforcement, institutions of foundling care, child labor, and wet-nursing.
-These constraints were weak or absent in Greek and Roman society.
+These Eastern features did not prevail in medieval or modern Europe, where there were cultural and structural factors directly discouraging them or diminishing their effects on childhood mortality.
+These included among others religious doctrine, legal enforcement, institutions for foundlings, child labor, and wet-nursing.
+Such constraints were weak or absent in Greek and Roman society.